Garden of the Titans: Live at Red Rocks Amphitheater

-Garden of the Titans: Live at Red Rocks Amphitheater is a live album and concert video by Swedish progressive metal band Opeth, released on 2 November 2018 via Nuclear Blast.
+Garden of the Titans: Live at Red Rocks Amphitheater is the fourth live album and video by Swedish progressive metal band Opeth, released on 2 November 2018 via Nuclear Blast.
 It was recorded on 11 May 2017 at Red Rocks Amphitheatre in Morrison, Colorado, United States, as the band was touring the United States in support of their album Sorceress.
+It is their final live album to feature Martin Axenrot on drums.

 Track listing

 All songs by Mikael Åkerfeldt except "Demon of the Fall" by Åkerfeldt and Peter Lindgren.